MicrosoftDocs/azure-devops-docs/docs/collaborate/mobile-work.md

 ---
-title: View and update work items via the mobile browser | Team Services
+title: View and update work items via the mobile browser | VSTS
 description: View and update work items from your mobile client when using Visual Studio Team Services (VSTS)
 ms.technology: collaborate
 ms.prod: vs-devops-alm